apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 I hypothesize that this has downstream benefits more domains than just baking in useful reasoning patterns.
 I think this probably works basically no matter what your objective is, whether you're using `<think>` tags or not.
 It would be really surprising to me if this were not the case.
 But needs testing.

 There's a limit to how much you can do this.
-If you retrain models on rollouts a bunch of times it will collapse in a sense.
+If you retrain models on rollouts a bunch of times it probably collapse in a sense.
 The rollouts that you get will probably stop being meaninfully unique in some way.

 Then again.
 If you trained multiple models to generate rollouts, each of which had different statistics, discovered different reasoning patterns, different solutions, were generated from different base models, maybe you could gain some performance in that way?
 You want high quality data diversity to train on, and maybe this is a way to make that happen.
 It could work.

 In the nearer term, I am more interested in answering questions that the Nvidia paper did not, such as "what is the roughly optimal proportion of reasoning data to include?"
 And, more generally, "what does the answer depend on?"
-I do not have a good intuition for how much it would depend on the task, versus model size or dataset statistics, versus the setting you want to optimize for, and the Nvidia paper referenced above does not explore this question.
+I do not have a good intuition for how much it would depend on the task, versus model size or dataset statistics, versus the setting you want to optimize for, versus how much you quenched the model, and the Nvidia paper referenced above does not explore this question.

 ### Claim 2.
 Generalization beyond objectives.

 Deepseek R1 is somehow a general reasoner despite only being trained on math and code.
 There was a second more general RL phase also.
 But the ability to `<think>` is clearly a general skill that the model has learned to apply generally.
-I can ask it questions about poetry, endocrinology, niche Magic the Gathering interactions, stuff that it has almost certainly never seen before since pretraining, that no one would think to include in their RLFT dataset, and R1 can access that information and reason about it.
+I can ask it questions about poetry, endocrinology, niche Magic the Gathering interactions, and stuff that it has almost certainly never seen before since pretraining, that no one would think to include in their RLFT dataset, and R1 can access that information and reason about it.

 The <a href="https://assets.anthropic.com/m/74342f2c96095771/original/Natural-emergent-misalignment-from-reward-hacking-paper.pdf">Anthropic reward hacking alignment generalization paper</a> is probably way more important than we think.